 Chronic, non-healing wounds, those that haven’t shown signs of improvement in several weeks or are not responding to typical treatments, need extra help to heal.
 Difficult wounds of this type are often caused by injury, disease or poor blood supply.
 Union County Hospital provides specialized treatment for these types of wounds.

-We offer a variety of treatment methods, along with education and support, to promote wound healing.
-Our team uses a coordinated approach , partnering with your doctor and other healthcare providers to develop a personalized treatment plan for healing.
+We offer comprehensive and holistic wound care services for treatment and prevention of skin breakdown due to a multitude of acute and chronic conditions.
+Our team uses a coordinated approach, partnering with your doctor and other healthcare providers to develop a personalized treatment plan for healing.
 Your doctor is kept informed of your progress at regular intervals.

 We treat both simple and complex wounds, including: